alynch7/mech105/LU Factorization/README.md

 # LU Factorization

-the function luFactor performs LU decomposition on a system of equations and produces a lower trianglular matrix, an upper triangular matrix, and a pivot matrix
+The function luFactor performs LU decomposition on a system of equations and produces a lower trianglular matrix, an upper triangular matrix, and a pivot matrix

 **** CALL FUNCTION USING FORMAT [L,U,P] = luFactor(A) ****